lab596/civiform/Getting-started.md

 # Running tests

+This section will help you run CiviForm unit and browser tests in a basic way.
+For more information on _writing_ and _debugging_ these tests, check out this [Testing](https://github.com/seattle-uat/civiform/wiki/Dev-guide-&-standards#testing) guide.

 ## Running unit tests

 To run the unit tests (includes all tests under [`test/`](https://github.com/seattle-uat/civiform/tree/main/universal-application-tool-0.0.1/test)), run the following: